liebke/mechanician/examples/arango_movie_db/example_prompts.md

 # INSTRUCTION AUTO TUNING

+## Run Auto-Tuner AI
+../../packages/mechanician_openai/scripts/auto_tune.sh

 /file ./tuning_sessions/tuning_session.json

+can you evaluate the performance of the assistant and describe its errors and successes?

-please revise the assistant's instructions based on your evaluation, using the revise_instructions tool.
+please revise the assistant's instructions based on your evaluation, using the draft_instructions tool.

 Identify all tool and tool parameter instructions that can be revised and improved to help the assistant complete its role more effectively; use your revise_tools_instructions and revise_tool_parameter_instruction tool to update them.